slackapi/java-slack-sdk/docs/guides/modals.md

 ### `view_submission` requests

-Bolt does most of the things for you.
+Bolt does many of the commonly required tasks for you.
 The steps you need to handle would be:

 * Specify the `callback_id` to handle (by either of the exact name or regular expression)
 * Do whatever to do such as input validations, storing them in a database, talking to external services
-* Respond with 200 OK as the acknowledgment by either of the followings:
+* Call `ack()` as an acknowledgment with either of the followings:
   * Sending an empty body means closing only the modal
   * Sending a body with `response_action` (possible values are `errors`, `update`, `push`, `clear`)